valerierobles/planmyday/README.md

 # calendarschedule
+This app will help list what events are planned for the day.
+It will help keep one on track to feel successful with their day.

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar